minio/operator/docs/cert-manager.md

 A local `Issuer` is created in each tenant namespace.

 An `Issuer` is also created in the `minio-operator` namespace.
-More about services that require TLS certificates in the `minio-operator` namespace are covered below in [MinIO Operator services with cert-manager](# MinIO Operator services with cert-manager).
+More about services that require TLS certificates in the `minio-operator` namespace are covered below in [MinIO Operator services with cert-manager](#minio-operator-services-with-cert-manager)..

 > [!NOTE]
 > This guide uses a self-signed `Cluster Issuer`.
 You can also use [other Issuers supported by Cert Manager](https://cert-manager.io/docs/configuration/issuers/).